Enamul Karim Nirjhar: Film

-Enamul Karim Nirjhar began his film career by directing short documentary films mainly focused on social issues.
+Nirjhar began his film career by directing short documentary films mainly focused on social issues.
 He had a long-standing desire to create full-length feature films.
 However, he observed that the film industry was heavily influenced by capitalism, primarily producing commercial films.
 Despite recognizing the industry's fragility and the slim chances of recouping investments, he saved money from his earnings for 18 years to produce his own film.

-In 2007, Nirjhar released his first feature film, Aha!', which was groundbreaking at the time.
-The film's songs became viral hits, and it received critical acclaim, winning Bangladesh National Film Awards in four categories - Best Direction, Best Cinematography, Best Editing and Best Playback Singer (Female).
+In 2007, Nirjhar released his first feature film, Aha!, which was groundbreaking at the time.
+The film's songs became viral hits, and it received critical acclaim, winning Bangladesh National Film Awards in four categories: Best Direction, Best Cinematography, Best Editing, and Best Playback Singer (Female).
 Aha! was also Bangladesh's submission for the Academy Award for Best Foreign Language Film that year, although it did not receive a nomination.

 Nirjhar's second film, Nomuna (2009), is a dystopian socio-political satire centered on political turmoil.
 In addition to directing, he wrote the story, script, and songs for the film.
-The eight-song soundtrack was released in September 2009, but the Bangladesh Film Censor Board refused to issue a censor certificate. for the film, despite it being produced with a government grant.
+The eight-song soundtrack was released in September 2009, but the Bangladesh Film Censor Board refused to issue a censor certificate for the film, despite it being produced with a government grant.

-As the founder of 9 STEPS, Nirjhar is currently working to develop a self-sufficient group of creative, technical, and commercial professionals who can contribute to the future of the film and media industry with a collective vision.
-He is involved in multiple film projects with a new generation of film enthusiasts and is currently producing a series of nine films as a part of his Noy Bochorer Boro project to ensure that young talent is not overshadowed by the influence of capitalism.
+As the founder of 9 STEPS, Nirjhar is currently working to develop a group of professionals who can contribute to the future of the film and media industry.
+He is currently producing a series of nine films as a part of his Noy Bochorer Boro project.

-Adult Movies

-Nirjhal also appeared in an adult movie in 2011, explicitly engaged in Adult entertainment with a local Dhaka- based model, Nasim Chaity.
-The video was released on the internet for public exhibition, and Nirjhal received a backlash; some praised his courageous act.
+Photography and writing